-Most of my executive job-seeking clients understand the value of networking.
+Most executive job-seekers understand the value of networking.
 They know they need to connect with the various people who can help them meet their career goals.

 Even though they know this, too many invest minimal time in networking.
 They believe they should spend the majority of their time on job boards.

-Their solitary, anemic networking efforts consist mostly of speaking to people about the jobs they’ve seen posted somewhere.
+Their networking efforts consist mostly of speaking to people about the jobs they’ve seen posted somewhere.

-What most of them don’t know . . . until we have an initial chat . . . is that:
+What most of them don’t know is that:

 An estimated 80-90% of executive jobs – especially at the c-suite and other senior levels – never show up on job boards or anywhere else.

 They also often don’t know that they may not get to the best-fit jobs by relying on executive recruiters alone to help them.

 Because the majority of executive jobs are NOT advertised, job seekers need to strategically network towards these unadvertised jobs at the companies they’re targeting.